Probing Pseudo-Dirac Neutrinos with Astrophysical Sources at IceCube

 We then calculate IceCube's sensitivity to a pseudo-Dirac signal by performing a likelihood ratio test.
-For each value of an active-sterile mass splitting, held equal over all three mass states, we calculate the effective likelihood of observing the SM prediction under a pseudo-Dirac hypothesis.
-The effective likelihood we use is a modified Poisson likelihood which incorporates a modeling uncertainty on the expectation in a given bin~\cite{Arguelles:2019izp}.
-For this analysis, the modeling uncertainty was set to 25\%, to represent the uncertainty on the total event count associated with the background-removal procedure in Ref.~\cite{IceCube:2022der}.
-Also, we include uncertainties related to the flux normalization and the spectral index, which are considered free parameters.
+For each value of an active-sterile mass splitting, held equal over all three mass states, we calculate the Poisson likelihood of observing the SM prediction under a pseudo-Dirac hypothesis.
+This procedure results in an optimistic sensitivity, since it does not account for the uncertainty in the background removal.
+A slightly more conservative result could be achieved by using an effective likelihood with modeling uncertainty~\cite{Arguelles:2019izp}.
+We treat the flux normalization and spectral index as nuisance parameters.
 For numerical optimization, we used the package \texttt{Optim}~\cite{mogensen2018optim} in \texttt{Julia}.

 Our results focus on the scenario where the three mass splittings are equal.
 This subset of the pseudo-Dirac parameter space contains the points to which we are most sensitive, because all the mass states contribute to the active-sterile oscillation at the same energies.
 Sensitivity to the scenario where two mass splittings differ from zero independently is explored in~\Cref{sec:severalmass}.